Sustainable Exploration

 Why a Lab Is Necessary

-Most research environments optimize for knowledge generation.
-They reward prediction accuracy, explanatory power, or technical novelty.
+Most research environments optimize for prediction accuracy, explanatory power, or technical novelty.
+Irreversible systems behave differently.

-Most research environments optimize for knowledge generation.
-They reward prediction accuracy, explanatory power, or technical novelty.
+Most research environments optimize for prediction accuracy, explanatory power, or technical novelty.
+Irreversible systems behave differently.

 Research Philosophy